Email: bobby dot smith at warwick dot ac dot uk

 Coventry, CV4 7HS.

 I joined Warwick in 2019 as an Assistant Professor in Theatre and Performance.
 Previously, I taught at Manchester and Staffordshire universities and was a freelance applied and socially engaged performance practitioner in a range of contexts.
-This included work with young people coordinating, planning and delivering projects.
+This included facilitating drama-based workshops on issues such as peace education and also devising and performing in work for young audiences.
 For several years I worked with Tender Education and Arts on education projects exploring sexual health, relationships and drugs as well as domestic violence prevention projects.
-I also worked for Only Connect, developing and managing arts-based projects with young people at risk of offending.
-In 2016 I worked with Cardboard Citizens to support a forum theatre project with young people experiencing homelessness and delivered follow-on theatre workshops.
+I was also employed by Only Connect to develop and manage arts-based projects with young people at risk of offending.
+This included a London Theatre in Education tour and creating new projects to help young people at risk find employment.
+In 2016 I worked with Cardboard Citizens to support a forum theatre project with young people experiencing homelessness in Manchester, and delivered follow-on theatre workshops.
 I have also worked in criminal justice contexts and I co-wrote resources, ran sessions and trained volunteers to use applied theatre while working for the Creative English project – a nationwide initiative with refugee and migrant communities that aims to increase participants’ sense of belonging and their English language skills.
 I have a particular interest in the problems and possibilities of theatre and culture in global development and have worked as a consultant, trainer and theatre-maker on a range of projects related to this area.

 Bobby Smith (2017) ‘Performing Partnership: The possibilities of decentring the expertise of international practitioners in Theatre for Development Partnerships’, Applied Theatre Research, 5 (1): 37-51.
 DOI: https://doi.org/10.1386/atr.5.1.37_1